manuGil/online-core/docs/source/dic.rst

 ---------------------

+.. _field-data:

 Organising Field data
 ---------------------

 After fieldwork, we have to structure the fieldwork data, define classes and relate  such classes to the image.
 Thus we have to define **field classes**  using the fieldwork data.
 Filed classes are classes recognizable in the field based on certain criteria.
 In our case the creteria is related to land cover and land use.
 Field classes should define at same level of detail.

+[SHALL WE SAY SOMETHIG ABOUT SPLITNG THE FIELD DATA IN 2 PARTS: training data and referece data?]

 Task 4
    Compare the field classes, as defined in the attribute **Landcvr** of the *'training_areas'* layer, with the colours on the satellite image when displaying bands 7,8,3.
 Make a list of up to 10 map classes you would like to classify, and write down which colour(s) corresponds them.
 See the example in the table below.